 Clear Channel Outdoor Holdings Technical Analysis (NYSE:CCO)

-Technical analysis relies on the belief that future price movements of a stock can be forecasted through the study of historical market data and technical charts.
+Technical analysis is the study of stock price and volume data through technical charts.
+This analysis does not take into account the intrinsic value of a stock.
 Just by looking at the Clear Channel Outdoor Holdings stock price one can't take a trading decision.
 A trader needs to find a chart pattern, which is a clear cut pattern formation on the CCO stock chart which creates a trading signal.

-The RSI is a valuable tool to determine overbought / oversold stocks and measures the recent performance of a stock in relation to its own stock price history.
-If the RSI of CCO stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position. .
+The relative strength index compares the magnitude of recent gains to recent losses and is a momentum indicator.
+It attempts to assess overbought and oversold conditions of a stock.
+If the RSI of CCO stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position.